 Homemade slime is sticky, gooey and all the rage, but what is it?
 Slime magic starts when you add sodium borate to water.
 In laundry detergent these are already mixed, but some slime makers do it themselves.

 There is so much happening in your brain when you read.
 From recognizing shapes as letters to discovering empathy, our brains really get a workout when we read books.
 Ben Bergen drops by to shed some light on how our brains process the meaning of words.

 To help us understand sunburns, we’re going deep into the skin to look at cells, molecules and electrons.
 We also explore the different ways to prevent burning in the first place.

 In this episode, we follow the path of the animal fart database.
 We’ll hear about snakes, birds, manatees, and an insect that gives new meaning to silent but deadly.
 Farts are a vital function of life, and animals use them for a variety of amazing reasons.

 In this episode we learn about Mars’ ancient past, meet an architect hoping to build cities there and we hear from Mars itself, thanks to the planet’s video blog, of course.

 It’s something so natural that we take it for granted — but when you think about it, it’s a little strange.
 Why does water come out of our eyes?
 In this episode we dive into our mysterious tears.

 In this episode, we learn all about narwhals (what that tusk is for and how they’re connected to the myth of the unicorn) and the evolution of teeth (from scale-like nubbins to the versatile chompers we have today).

 Rivers are known for being wet.
 So how did a river in Ohio suddenly catch fire, not once, but several times last century?
-In part three of our water series, we'll explore the shocking tale of the Cuyahoga River.
-We'll look at how pollution led to this environmental tragedy and what's been done to address the problem.
-Plus, our Moment of Um explains why we say "ow!" when we're hurt.
+We'll explore the shocking tale of the Cuyahoga River.